|

 Which it has done.
 But only in big cities.

-As of 2023, you can pay using a debit or credit card in bigger hotels, bigger supermarkets, and some museums in Bishkek and Osh.
-Outside of the 2 biggest cities, paying by card is impossible.
+These days, you can pay using a debit or credit card in bigger hotels, bigger supermarkets, and even some museums in Bishkek and Osh.
+Outside of the 2 biggest cities, paying by card is practically impossible.
+It’s mountains and yurt camps, what did you expect?

 However, there’s a high chance you will be charged a 1% to 3% commission even if you pay on a POS terminal.